ollyrowe/algorithms/README.md

 ### Getting Started

 To contribute to the project, feel free to make a fork and submit a pull request.
-This project makes use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to enable automated semantic releases.
-For further information on semantic versioning, see https://semver.org/.
+This project makes use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to enable automated [Semantic Versioning](https://semver.org/).

 ### Contributors